qdrant/qdrant-kafka/README.md

 # Qdrant-Kafka Connector

-This connector enables Qdrant to be a sink destination in Kafka Connect.
+Use Qdrant as a sink destination in Kafka Connect.
 You can stream vector data into a Qdrant collection.
 Supports named, unnamed dense/sparse vectors.

-TODO:
+TODO: USAGE

-- [x] Implementation
-- [x] Unit tests
-- [ ] Documentation/Usage examples
-- [ ] Integration tests

 ## LICENSE